whitequark/rack-utf8_sanitizer/README.md

 # Rack::UTF8Sanitizer

 Rack::UTF8Sanitizer is a Rack middleware which cleans up invalid UTF8 characters in request URI and headers.
+Additionally, it cleans up invalid UTF8 characters in the request body (depending on the configurable content type filters) by reading the input into a string, sanitizing the string, then replacing the Rack input stream with a rewindable input stream backed by the sanitized string.

 ## Installation